-May 2018.
-Join our mailing list to stay informed of upcoming courses.
+Registration will open in February.
+Join our mailing list to stay informed.

 The ACE Heritage Conservation program is a four-week course for participants interested in the field of Heritage Conservation.
 Building on Carleton’s international reputation in heritage, this course will provide an overview of the process of decision making in conservation projects.
 Different case studies will be discussed by multidisciplinary experts to address topics including: evaluating heritage properties, digital documentation, repairing historical structures, and challenges in adaptive reuse.
 Click here to view the course outline.

 Participants will receive a certificate of completion at the end of the course for the continuing education hours.

 Anyone interested in gaining more in-depth knowledge in Heritage Conservation should apply for the more intensive Graduate Diploma in Architecture Conservation.

 Course Dates and Time

 Dates: May 26, & June 2, 2018

 The class size is limited to 25 people.
 You will have opportunities to network over coffee during each class.
 There will be a catered lunch on the last day of the course.